jpsdr/MKVToolnix-Windows-7/README.Windows.md

 ## 1.3.
 Manual installation

-First you will need the mxe build scripts.
+First you will need the MXE build scripts.
 Get them by downloading them (see section 1.1. above) and unpacking them into `$HOME/mxe`.

-Next, build the required libraries (change `MXE_TARGETS` to `i686-w64-mingw32.static` if you need a 32bit build instead of a 64bit one, and increase `JOBS` if you have more than one core):
+Next, build the required libraries (change `MXE_TARGETS` to `i686-w64-mingw32.static` if you need a 32-bit build instead of a 64-bit one, and increase `JOBS` if you have more than one core):

     cd $HOME/mxe